Yumi-Lab/yumi-wiki/docs/SmartPI/Sensors&Modules/SmartPi_MPU-6050.md

 print(f"Gyroscope: X={gyro_data['x']:.2f} °/s, Y={gyro_data['y']:.2f} °/s, Z={gyro_data['z']:.2f} °/s")
 ```

-# Creating and Running the Script
+### Creating and Running the Script

-1. Create a new Python file test_mpu6050.py and paste the code above.
+1. Create a new Python file `test_mpu6050.py` and paste the code above.

 ```bash
 nano test_mpu6050.py
 ```

-2.Paste the script into the file and save it.

-3. Execute the script with the necessary permissions (you may need to use sudo):
+2. Save the script, then run it with the necessary permissions (you may need to use sudo):

 ```bash
 sudo python3 test_mpu6050.py
 ```

-3. You should see output showing the temperature, accelerometer, and gyroscope data.
+You should see output showing the temperature, accelerometer, and gyroscope data.

-## Using a C Program to Read MPU-6050 Data
+## 3. Using a C Program to Read MPU-6050 Data

 ### Example C Program